excellalabs/open-cabinet/README.md

 * **SauceLabs** for multiple browser testing

 **Travis** was also tightly integrated with GitHub.
 Utilizing Travis, code reviewers assessed the status of pull request [tests](https://travis-ci.org/excellaco/open-cabinet) to ensure that along with a visual inspection of the code, all tests also passed.
-These tests and code reviews were incorporated into the team's **[Definition of Done](https://github.com/excellaco/open-cabinet/blob/master/documents/images/definition-of-done.jpg)** to demonstrate that functional code was being deployed to production and that it provided added verifiable value to the product.
+These tests and code reviews were incorporated into the team's **[Definition of Done](https://github.com/excellaco/open-cabinet/blob/master/documents/images/definition-of-done.jpg)** to demonstrate that functional code was being deployed to production and that it provided added value to the product.

  ![build-pipeline-1](https://github.com/excellaco/open-cabinet/blob/master/documents/images/build_pipeline_v3.png)